securitybunker/databunker/README.md

 information and must be secured and controlled.

 So, you can not save user ip or browser information in logs now.
 Insead, Data Bunker will generate you a special token to save in logs.
-Data Bunker provides you an API to retreave this info out of Data Bunker without additional password for a limited time as in GDPR.
+Data Bunker provides you an API to retrieve this info out of Data Bunker without additional password for a limited time as in GDPR.
 For example one month.

 ![picture](images/create-user-session-flow.png)